lphelpspittman/Python-Challenge3/README.md

 # Python-Challenge3
-Analysis of PyBank data
+Analysis of PyBank data.
-Analysis of PyPoll data
+Analysis of PyPoll data.

+Collaborated with Savannah Porter (student).
+Received help with coding from John Wagner (instructor).